 Thermeau Signature Heat Pump

 This Thermeau Signature Heat Pump is one of our more budget-friendly options that doesn’t lack in performance.
 Equipped with top-of-the-line electrical and mechanical parts, this pump can heat your pool water faster than most, while keeping operating costs low.
-Plus, the Thermeau comes with an advanced defrost system and electronic temperature controls, which means that this heat pump will actually extend your pool season.
+Plus, Thermeau comes with an advanced defrost system and electronic temperature controls, which means that this heat pump will actually extend your pool season.